 Why should you subscribe to Gore-Browne on Companies

 Gore-Browne on Companies is the definitive authority on company law.
 From constitution through to liquidation, it provides comprehensive answers to questions about directors' duties, share capital, mergers, insolvency and much more.
 In addition there is a regular bulletin tracking all the latest cases with related transcript, consolidated company law database and destination tables.
-Since 1873, Gore-Browne on Companies has kept solicitors and barristers at the cutting edge of company law and practice.

 For an example of how Gore-Browne on Companies can provide clear, comprehensive and authoritative commentary on a specific issue that a corporate practitioner may face (what does it mean when the articles of association state that a dividend be distributed to shareholders ‘in proportion to their shares’), read more...